Gender Recognition Act 2004

-Section 16 provides that acquiring a new gender under the act does not affect the descent of peerages or estates that devolve with them.

 Background

 The act was drafted in response to court rulings from the European Court of Human Rights.

 The previous precedent dated back to 1970, when Arthur Cameron Corbett, 3rd Baron Rowallan had his marriage annulled on the basis that his wife, April Ashley, being transgender, was legally male.
-This argument was accepted by the judge, and the legal test for sex in the UK had been since been based on the judgement in Corbett v Corbett; it had even led to the curiosity of a legal marriage between two lesbians since one had been born male.
+This argument was accepted by the judge, and the legal test for sex in the UK had been since been based on the judgment in Corbett v Corbett.

 The European Court of Human Rights ruled on 11 July 2002, in Goodwin & I v United Kingdom [2002] 2 FCR 577, that a trans person's inability to change the sex on their birth certificate was a breach of their rights under Article 8 and Article 12 of the European Convention on Human Rights.
-Following this judgement, the UK Government had to introduce new legislation to comply.
+Following this judgment, the UK Government had to introduce new legislation to comply.

 Legislative progress

 The bill was introduced in the House of Lords in late 2003.
-It was passed by the House of Lords on 10 February 2004, with 155 votes in favour and 57 against.
-The House of Commons passed it on 25 May.
-It received Royal Assent on 1 July 2004.
+It was passed by the House of Lords on 10 February 2004, with 155 votes in favour and 57 against, and by the House of Commons on 25 May with 355 votes in favour and 46 against.
+It received royal assent on 1 July 2004.

 The bill faced criticism in the House of Lords, including a wrecking amendment from Lord Tebbit (who has described sex reassignment surgery as "mutilation"), and from Baroness O'Cathain, who introduced an amendment to allow religious groups to exclude transgender people.
 However, this amendment was narrowly defeated after opposition from Peter Selby, Bishop of Worcester, and Michael Scott-Joynt, Bishop of Winchester.

 Support for the bill in the House of Commons was split broadly down party lines.
 At both the second and third readings (i.e. before and after amendments), all Labour Party, Liberal Democrat, Plaid Cymru and Scottish National Party votes were in favour of the bill; all Ulster Unionist and Democratic Unionist Party votes were against.
 Conservative Party MPs were split on the issue, and the party leadership did not issue a whip mandating MPs to take a particular stance on the bill, instead allowing its MPs a free vote.
-25 Conservative MPs voted in favour and 22 against the bill at its second reading, and 20 voted in favour and 39 voted against the bill at its third reading.
+Twenty-five Conservative MPs voted in favour and 22 against the bill at its second reading, and 20 voted in favour and 39 voted against the bill at its third reading.
 Less than half of the Conservative Party's 166 MPs participated in either vote.
 Among those who voted against the bill were Ann Widdecombe (who opposed it on religious grounds), Dominic Grieve, Peter Lilley and Andrew Robathan.
 Among Conservative MPs who supported the bill were Kenneth Clarke, Constitutional Affairs spokesman Tim Boswell, and future speaker John Bercow.